 Not surprisingly in such an ethnically diverse nation, Iranians speak dozens of different languages and dialects.

-The official language is Persian (Farsi).
-Along with the closely related Luri, Gilaki and Mazandarani, the Persian language family is the native tongue of 58% of Iranians.
+The official language is Persian (Farsi), which is part of the Indo-European language family.
+Along with the closely related Luri, Gilaki and Mazandarani, Farsi is the native tongue of 58% of Iranians.

 Azeri and other Turkic languages account for 26%; Kurdish, 9%; and languages like Balochi and Arabic make up about 1% each.